Jack Metcalf (politician): Biography

 Metcalf was highly supportive of Congress' commissioning of the Sacagawea dollar.
 In an interview, he cited how it would aid the economy by lasting for decades, whereas the average $1 bill wears out in about eighteen months from changing hands over four hundred times.

 In November 1997, Metcalf was one of eighteen Republicans in the House to co-sponsor a resolution by Bob Barr that sought to launch an impeachment inquiry against President Bill Clinton.
 The resolution did not specify any charges or allegations.
 This was an early effort to impeach Clinton, predating the eruption of the Clinton–Lewinsky scandal.
 The eruption of that scandal would ultimately lead to a more serious effort to impeach Clinton in 1998.
 On October 8, 1998, Metcalf voted in favor of legislation that was passed to open an impeachment inquiry.
 On December 19, 1998, Metcalf voted in favor of all four proposed articles of impeachment against Clinton (only two of which received the majority of votes needed to be adopted).

 Metcalf died at age 79 at an Alzheimer's care facility in Oak Harbor.
 He was buried at Bayview Cemetery in Langley, Washington.

 Legacy

-A number of Metcalf's staff went on to run for or service in public office including State Representatives Kirk Pearson (39th leg.), Chris Strow (10th leg.) and Norma Smith (10th leg.).
+A number of Metcalf's staff went on to run for or serve in public office, including State Representatives Kirk Pearson (39th leg.), Chris Strow (10th leg.) and Norma Smith (10th leg.).
 Lew Moore who served as Chief of Staff for much of Metcalf's tenure ran for Snohomish County Executive in 1999 and served as campaign manager for Congressman Ron Paul's 2008 presidential campaign.

 On May 8, 2008, the ferry terminal in Clinton was named after Metcalf, in part for his work to secure funding for safety improvements to it while a member of Congress.